-It's so frustrating.
-Sometimes on older style doorknobs, you reach out to turn the doorknob expecting the door to open and all you get is a spinning doorknob in your hand.
-So you go ahead and tighten the doorknob set screw and a week later the same problem occurs!
+Doorknobs can be so frustrating.
+Sometimes, with older style doorknobs, you reach out to turn the knob, expecting the door to open, and all you get is a spinning knob in your hand.
+So you go ahead and tighten the doorknob set screw.
+Then, a week later, the same problem occurs.

-In this tutorial, I'll show you an easy way to fix this problem once and for all.
-All it takes a special blue compound called a thread-locker and you'll be "wonky" doorknob free.Continue to 2 of 10 below.
+In this tutorial, learn an easy way to fix this problem once and for all.
+All it takes is a special blue compound called a thread-locker, and you'll be free of "wonky" doorknobs.

 Remove the Doorknob

 Unlike door knobs with hidden screws, older style doorknobs have visible set screws.